 The journey forward

-The cooperative of the Danish slaugtherhouses didn't last forever and bit by bit, many decided to leave the 'Fælleskontor' where ESS-FOOD managed the Danish export.
+The cooperative of the Danish slaughterhouses didn't last forever and bit by bit, many decided to leave the 'Fælleskontor' where ESS-FOOD managed the Danish export.
 The turning point for ESS-FOOD and the cooperative occurred in 1984, when it was decided that ESS-FOOD should no longer hold and maintain the UK export, aswell as other markets that had been developed i.e. Japan.
-Instead, slaugtherhouses such as Tulip began exporting themselves leaving ESS-FOOD in a situation where owners and collaborating slaugtherhouses could now sell and export without going through ESS-FOOD.
+Instead, slaughterhouses such as Tulip began exporting themselves leaving ESS-FOOD in a situation where owners and collaborating slaughterhouses could now sell and export without going through ESS-FOOD.
 This meant new rules were agreed, defining the trading house ESS-FOOD is today;

-• Danish slaughterhouses were no longer required to fullfill and deliver products to ESS-FOOD's requirements on product specifications and cuts,
+Danish slaughterhouses were no longer required to fullfill and deliver products to ESS-FOOD's requirements on product specifications and cuts,

-• ESS-FOOD was no longer required to exclusively sell Danish slaughterhouse products,
+ESS-FOOD was no longer required to exclusively sell Danish slaughterhouse products,

 This major turning point, also meant that ESS-FOOD, moving forward could sell products no matter the origin and the company could buy and sell from and to anyone.